18alantom/bm_exp/README.md

 ## Why

-The main purpose of this is to be used by _Frappe Cloud_ to speed up builds.
+The main purpose of this is to be used by Frappe Cloud to speed up builds.
-Majority of the time spent in a build is spent in the App Install stages which involves running `bench get-app` sequentially for a selection of _Frappe Apps_.
+Majority of the time spent in a build is spent in the App Install stages which involves running `bench get-app` sequentially for a selection of Frappe Apps.

 ## How